 Praise for Takers Mad

 "If you love true crime stories … [Kummer] did the legwork, he did the research….
 It's awesome.
 I heartily encourage you to check it out." — Gary Scott Thomas, host of the Here's What We Know podcast and radio personality at KRTY-FM

 "It's a historical narrative look at one of the most notorious crimes of the Gilded Age … wrapped up in a great story, plus lots of great voice acting." — Scott Rank, host of the History Unplugged podcast

 "During the course of his own investigations/research, Kummer found critical documents and a piece of evidence in the New York State Archives....
 It plays an important role in the story and raises questions about who actually killed Carrie Brown as well as what motives were behind her murder.
-I won't ruin the story for you — you'll enjoy listening to Flora tell it through the voice talent of Khristine Hvam." — Joane Austin, editor of Weird N.J.
+I won't ruin the story for you — you'll enjoy listening to Flora tell it through the voice talent of Khristine Hvam." — Joane Austin, Weird N.J.